NicholasCorniaOrpheus/an_economy_of_eloquence/docs/playing_the_game.md

 - 1 to 6 hours, depending on the size of the group and the end-of-game station designated.
 - Pencils, post-its and small index cards.
 - Cords or wooden sticks to represent stamentents.
-- A set of eight-sided dice for each player.
+- A set of ten-sided dice for each player.
 - Movable flat surfaces to store index cards to represent entities.

 ### Preparatory Phase

-Each player collects 4 initial _eloquence_ tokens,and 4 eight-sided dice.
+Each player collects 4 initial _eloquence_ tokens,and 4 ten-sided dice.

 Afterwards, the GM asks each player to place one entity on the board, without adding any statement to it.
 These entities can be tied to a theme, such as the players' research interest or topics of a conference.